geotrev/undernet/app/docs/dropdowns.md

 ## Direction

 Using a few custom classes, you can specify where the menu pops open relative to its button.
-The available classes are `is-drop-up`, `is-drop-left`, and `is-drop-right`.
+The available classes are `is-drop-up`, `is-drop-start`, and `is-drop-end`.
 Note that this only works for viewports above a specific width, as defined using the variable `$dropdown-menu-direction-breakpoint` (sorry mobile viewers).

 <div data-dropdown="dropdown9" class="dropdown">
   <button id="dropdown-button9" data-parent="dropdown9" data-target="new-dropdown9">Open Up</button>